the-jojo/SpiderBUG/README.md

 ```

 In-depth description of the source code can be found in the documentation of each file.

+## Future Work

+More testing is required to ensure compatibility with future versions of numpy and pybullet and with other operating systems and systems specs.
+The GUI could be improved and modules could be made more resilient to unexpected errors.

 ## SpiderBUG run on all Scenarios